Best Places to Eat in Coron, Palawan (Travel)

 Snacking in Coron

-Coron is famous for its yummy and nutritious kasoy (cashew).
-It’s one of the many “pika-pika” we snacked on throughout our short town tour in Coron.
+Coron is famous for its delicious and nutritious kasoy (cashew nuts).
+It was one of the many “pika-pika” snacks we enjoyed throughout our short town tour in Coron.

-These tasty kasoy nuts are perfect pasalubong for your family and friends.
-They sell kasoy nuts by the gram so if you can choose how much to buy.
-Don’t be too surprised though because the price per gram of kasoy nuts is almost the same as in Manila.
+These tasty kasoy nuts make for perfect pasalubong for family and friends.
+They’re sold by the gram, so you can choose how much to buy.
+Don’t be too surprised, though, as the price per gram of kasoy nuts is almost the same as in Manila.

-You’ll find so many of Coron’s snacks are kasoy-based.
-There are kasoy tarts, kasoy polvoron, turones de kasoy, and so much more.
-Their price ranges from P100 to P200.
-We recommend the kasoy polvoron.
+You’ll find plenty of kasoy-based snacks in Coron — kasoy tarts, kasoy polvoron, turones de kasoy, and more.
+Prices range from P100 to P200.
+We highly recommend trying the kasoy polvoron!

 Eating Before Going Back to Reality

-Our flight out of Coron was around 2 pm so we decided to eat at the Acacia Hotel before leaving.
-We stuffed ourselves with some sun-dried tomato pasta, clubhouse sandwich, pancit, and ham and cheese sandwich.
-They were just as delicious as our first meal in Coron and totally worth the price.
+Our flight out of Coron was scheduled for around 2 PM, so we decided to grab a meal at the Acacia Hotel before heading to the airport.
+We indulged in sun-dried tomato pasta, clubhouse sandwich, pancit, and a ham and cheese sandwich.
+Each dish was just as delicious as our first meal in Coron and definitely worth the price.

-Our dining experience in Coron can be summed up as “dining with familiar pinoy favorites”.
-We worked up a lot of appetite so we chose food that we know will satisfy our hunger.
+Our dining experience in Coron can be summed up as “dining with familiar Pinoy favorites.”
+We worked up quite an appetite, so we chose dishes we knew would satisfy our hunger.

-This is not to say that these are the only things that Coron has to offer.
-The variety of food in Coron as diverse as their marine life.
-They have Chinese restaurants, Italian Cafes, and Korean food that’s just waiting to be explored.
-We’ll be sure to check them out next time we come this way.
-Until next time.
+This is not to say that these are the only things Coron has to offer.
+The variety of food in Coron is as diverse as its marine life.
+There are Chinese restaurants, Italian cafes, and Korean eateries just waiting to be explored.
+We’ll be sure to check them out next time we visit.

 Aly Gameo